Tower defense: 2007–2008 boom

 Between 2007 and 2008, the genre became a phenomenon, due in part to the popularity of the tower defense mode in real time strategy games, but mainly due to the rise of Adobe Flash independent developers as well as the emergence of major smartphone app stores from Apple and Google.
 The first stand-alone browser games emerged in 2007.
 Among them were the extremely popular titles Flash Element Tower Defense released in January, Desktop Tower Defense released in March and Antbuster released in May.
 Desktop Tower Defense earned an Independent Games Festival award, and its success led to a version created for the mobile phone by a different developer.
 Another significant Flash title released in 2008 was GemCraft.
 Handheld game console were not ignored in the boom and titles included Lock's Quest and Ninjatown released in September and October respectively.
 Bloons Tower Defense was first published in 2007, one of many in a series of balloon themed multi-platform games released.

 The genre's success also led to new releases on PC and video game consoles.
 Popular 2008 titles included PixelJunk Monsters released in January, Defense Grid: The Awakening and Savage Moon in December.
 Also released in 2008 were geoDefense Swarm, geoDefense, GemCraft, Fieldrunners, Harvest: Massive Encounter and Crystal Defenders.
 GauntNet was released in April 2009.
 Plants vs. Zombies released in May 2009 was another highly popular tower defense which became a successful series on mobile devices.
 Also released that year were Sentinel, TowerMadness, Babel Rising, Creeper World, Sol Survivor, Comet Crash, Final Fantasy Crystal Chronicles: My Life as a Darklord, South Park Let's Go Tower Defense Play!, Starship Patrol and Trenches.

 With the arrival of Apple's App Store tower defense developers adapted quickly to the touchscreen interface and the titles were among the most downloaded, many of them ported directly from Flash.
-Among the more notable include Kingdom Rush, first released in 2011, which sold more than seventeen million copies both on App store and Play store.
+Kingdom Rush, first released in 2011, sold more than seventeen million copies both on App store and Play store.